wpbest/BestWaySoftware.Xpf.Uwp.Native/README.md

 Select the Local Package source and unselect the others.

-Dewpending on the version created, Select on Updates or Browse to select the new nuget package created.
+Depending on the defined version created, Click the Select on Updates or Browse headings to select the new nuget package created.

+Install or Update the nuget package

 Build the application with the nuget package installed